Warren-Newport Public Library District

 Section 5.02 Non-resident Cards

-library card at the public library that is closest to his or her residence and that serves residents
+card at the public library that is closest to his or her residence and that serves residents of the

-of the high school district in which the non-resident has his or her principal residence.
-The
+high school district in which the non-resident has his or her principal residence.
+The Warren

-Warren-Newport Public Library is not the closest public library to any non-resident.
+Newport Public Library may not be the closest public library to any non-resident.
 Therefore,

 non-resident library cards are not issued by WNPLD.